 In the body of the listing, go into more detail.

-Mention every possible selling point, such as fitted wardrobes, integral appliances, new boilers, double-glazing, etc. A property listing is where you sell a rental home to a tenant.
-The better it sounds, the more likely they are to want to organise a viewing.
+Mention every possible selling point, such as fitted wardrobes, integral appliances, new boilers, double-glazing, etc.

 In your listing you should also include details of local amenities that will appeal to your tenant.
 For instance if you want to rent to professionals mention what kind of transport links are close by and how long it takes to walk to the train or bus station, mention close by shops and supermarkets and how long it takes to walk there.
 Mention what job prospects are like in the area etc.